 PHEV: 70-mile range

 Plug-ins like this C-Class offer massive Benefit-in-Kind tax savings as a company car.
-What's more, the C 300 e sits in a super-low tax band because its electric range is so impressive: it'll do 70 miles on a charge, which is among the best of any plug-in hybrid.
+What's more, the C 300 e sits in an even lower tax band because its electric range is so impressive: it'll do 70 miles on a charge, which is among the best of any plug-in hybrid.

-Even the petrol version has a range nearly twice that of the BMW 330e, making it quite a bit cheaper to run for business users.
 But it's not just the money-saving aspect, though: there's plenty to like besides, for both company car drivers and private buyers alike.
-Like the posh mini S-Class design, the luxurious and high-tech cabin and the excellent refinement.
+Like the posh mini S-Class design, the luxurious and high-tech cabin, and the excellent refinement.

 To drive, the C 300 e is quicker than you might think thanks to a combined output of 312PS.
 It also has a lovely cushy ride for long motorway schleps, and tidy handling, too.
 It's not exactly cheap, but it's half the price of an S-Class and doesn't feel it.